itzSurbhi/Calculator/README.md

 # React Calculator App

-A simple and responsive calculator application built using **React.js**.
+A simple and responsive calculator application built using **React**.
 This project performs basic arithmetic operations such as addition, subtraction, multiplication, and division while demonstrating React concepts like **components, props, state management, and event handling**.

 ## Features